Luminiscental/mth/README.md

 ```
 $ git clone https://github.com/Luminiscental/mth
 $ cd mth && mkdir build && cd build
-$ cmake .. # Optionally pass -DTESTS=ON to run tests when building
+$ cmake ..
 ```

 Then run the generated build files, on mac/linux there should be a Makefile in the build directory that you can run with `make`.
 On windows there should be a Visual Studio solution file `mth.sln`;
 open this and build the solution.

 After building there should be a `libmth.a` or `mth.lib` file for linking into programs that use mth.

+To also run tests when building you can pass `-DTESTS=ON` to cmake, and to enable memoization of vector expressions pass `-DDEFAULT_MEMOIZE=ON`.

 ### Documentation: